 - Wear firm fitting underwear on the day of your procedure. (i.e. do not wear boxer shorts).

-If you choose to undergo conscious IV sedation you must not eat anything (including lollies or gum) for 6 hours prior to your appointment.
+If you choose to undergo IV sedation you must not eat anything (including lollies or gum) for 6 hours prior to your appointment.
 You may continue to drink a small glass of water each hour up to 2 hours before your appointment, but no other fluid.
 If you have IV sedation you must arrange for an appropriate support person to accompany you home.